brainsik/bae/README.md

 ## ToDo

+* Use Log() instead of Printf()?
 * ColorFunc: Add a params type so we can parameterize them.
-* Add Escaped and Periodic fields to CalcResults
 * Nuke CalcPoint type?
-We aren't using the xy component at all … do we need this?
+We aren't using the xy component at all … do we need this or can we use a basic type instead of the struct?
-* Benchmark different concurrencies and find what's best

 ## Plane Mapping